henri23/prometheus/docs/CONTRIBUTING.md

 ## License

-By contributing to Prometheus, you agree that your contributions will be licensed under the GPL-3.0 License.
+By contributing to Voltrum, you agree that your contributions will be licensed under the GPL-3.0 License.

 ---

-**Thank you for contributing to Prometheus!**
+**Thank you for contributing to Voltrum!**

 Your contributions help make this project better for the entire CAD and open-source community.